 At CMU, we feel that students from other countries add vital balance to our community, perspective, and academic approaches.
 Should you choose to study here, we would be honoured to have you!

-International students of CMU have a wide variety of undergraduate options available to them including three and four year BA degrees with a choice of 19 majors, as well as bachelor degrees in Music, Music Therapy, Business Administration (BBA) and Science (BSc).
+International students at CMU have a wide variety of undergraduate options available to them including three and four year BA degrees with a choice of 19 majors, as well as bachelor degrees in Music, Music Therapy, Business Administration (BBA) and Science (BSc).